top of page

 Client Success Story

-Many therapy and medical approaches focus on chasing the pain and merely treating the symptoms; Simon focuses on finding out what's causing your underlying problems and, more importantly, how to work together on resolving them for good.
+Many therapy and medical approaches focus on treating symptoms rather than the underlying cause.
+Simon works to find out what’s behind your problems and, most importantly, how you can work together to solve them for good.

-Our bodies contain hundreds of muscles and joints, all controlled and coordinated by our brain and nervous system.
-Over time, poor postural habits, injuries, and physical and emotional traumas can affect our brain's 'software', leading to dysfunctions in how our brain and body communicate.
+Our bodies have hundreds of muscles and joints, all of which are controlled by the brain and nervous system.
+Over time, factors such as poor posture, injuries, surgeries, or emotional stress can change how our brain and body work together.

-During your regular sessions with Simon, you'll work together to map out and identify which of your muscles and joints are neurologically overworking and which are underworking.
-You'll leave your sessions with a clear understanding of why you currently have these neuromuscular imbalances in your body and what to do about it.
+In your sessions with Simon, you’ll work together to identify which muscles and joints aren't working normally and which are overworking to compensate.
+You’ll leave knowing why these imbalances are happening and what steps you can take to fix them.

-At Chester Body Mechanic, Simon employs several cutting-edge, integrated therapeutic and movement approaches, including NeuroKinetic Therapy (NKT), Proprioceptive-Deep Tendon Reflex (P-DTR), Anatomy in Motion (AiM), and Integrated Cranial Therapy (ICT).
+At Chester Body Mechanic, Simon uses several advanced therapy and movement approaches, such as NeuroKinetic Therapy (NKT), Proprioceptive-Deep Tendon Reflex (P-DTR), Anatomy in Motion (AiM), and Integrated Cranial Therapy (ICT).

-He aims to help your brain and body determine what's working well and what's not and what you can do to restore balance so you can feel and move normally again.
+His goal is to help your brain and body figure out what’s working well and what isn’t, so you can restore normal function in your nervous system and muscles and move comfortably again.

-Pain is the body's way of telling you there is a problem and that you need to make a change; only you can decide if now is the right time to make those positive changes.
+Pain is your body’s way of telling you something needs to change.
+Only you can decide if now is the right time to take that step.

 "Before I met Simon, I'd had lower back and neck pain for as long as I could remember.
 A great deal of my jobs requires me to be sat at a computer most of the day, along with a fair bit of driving.